List of Asian cuisines: West Asian cuisine

+Dubai chocolate is a popular Emirati style of chocolate bar filled with kadayif and pistachio-tahini cream.

 Fatayer is a meat pie or pastry that can alternatively be stuffed with spinach (sabaneq), or cheese (jibnah).
 It is eaten in Turkey, Syria, Lebanon, Jordan and other countries in West Asia.

 Fahsa is a famous Yemeni dish, containing beef or lamb meat cooked in a stony pot called Madara.